DerianAndre/Musica/README.md

   Musica
 </h1>
 <center>
-  <p>A minimal hackable music player made with electron, react, next, typescript, daisyui and tailwind.</p>
+  <p>A minimalistic-design & hackable music player made with electron, react, next, typescript, daisyui and tailwind.</p>
 </center>

 ## How to use